ducafecat/strapi-documentation-chinese/docs/user-docs/latest/content-types-builder/introduction-to-content-types-builder.md

-# Introduction to the Content-Types Builder
+# 引言 to the Content-Types Builder

 ::: warning 🚧 This section of the user guide is a work in progress.
 Stay tuned!
 <br>